tum-rsa/4D-WORKS/roadmap/roadmap.md

 # 4D-Works project roadmap

 ## Related work: existing metadata practices in published literature and software
-[here we insert our notes, illustrations, etc as mentioned in the kickoff]
+[here we insert our notes, illustrations, etc as mentioned in the kickoff.
+Illustrations to be kept in the final version should be in the assets folder too.]

 ### Metadata practices in published 4D datasets